‘Will a low credit score affect my chances of getting a mortgage?’

 Can I Get a Mortgage With No Credit Rating?

-First up, an uncomfortable truth.
-You might think that if you haven’t had credit before – or if you’ve had very little credit, which you’ve paid off as agreed – then you’re in a strong position when it comes to applying for a mortgage.
-You have no black marks, no red flags, no financial skeletons in your closet.
-The bad news is that you are potentially in no better a position than if you had a chequered credit history – and, in fact, you could be worse off.
+This might seem counterintuitive to most, but it is an unfortunate and uncomfortable truth.
+You could be forgiven for thinking that if you haven’t had credit before – or if you’ve made very little use of credit, and paid it off as per the arrangement – then you should be in a strong position when it comes to applying for a mortgage.
+You have no black marks, nobody chasing you for payments and no financial skeletons in your closet.
+The bad news is that you are potentially in no better a position than if you had a chequered credit history.
+In fact, you may even be worse off.

-The reason is that lenders look for a pattern of behaviour as part of the process of making a lending decision, and if there is no record of behaviour to see a pattern in, then you are an unknown quantity.
-You could be seen as a risk, as they have no evidence that you can manage your finances well.
+The reason for this is that lenders look for a pattern of behaviour in your borrowing as part of the process of making a decision to grant a mortgage.
+If there is no record of behaviour to see a pattern in, then you are an unknown quantity.
+To you, saving for major purchases and buying when you have the money seems like a sensible approach to financial management, but to a mortgage lender it would appear that you have been completely off-grid and may as well be a stranger coming out of the shadows.
+They are likely to see you as a risk, because they have no evidence that you can manage your finances well.

 Poor Credit Score Mortgages